onera/Maia/doc/developer_manual/tools/gindexer.rst

 **Variable buffer objects**:
 when it's come to variable buffer, an additional array of counts has to be used.
-For now, this array has to be a numpy array of integers.
-The data buffer can still be any object supporting the buffer protocol.
+For now, this array has to be a numpy array of integers, while the data buffer can be a numpy array of any datatype.
 This is the most complex implementation, but it allows to work with sparse data since a count of 0 is allowed for any global index.

 Following what is done in the previous paragraph, the output variable buffer is allocated by the function as a pair of numpy array if ``None`` argument is used, or can be provided to the function by the user.
-In this case, the output array of counts is supposed to be by known; only the output data buffer is filled.
+In this case, indices that are not accessed by any process keep their initial values.

 Here is an exemple of the ``take`` implementation for a variable buffer::